Stock Trading Platform UK 2023 – Low Fees Platforms Compared

-All of the best stock trading platforms UK reviewed on this page allow you to make a deposit with a debit/credit card or UK bank transfer.
-In the case of eToro, Libertex, Capital.com, and Skilling – you can also deposit and withdraw funds with Paypal.
+All of the stock trading platforms UK reviewed on this page allow you to make a deposit with a debit/credit card or UK bank transfer.
+In the case of eToro, Libertex and Skilling – you can also deposit and withdraw funds with Paypal.
 Transaction fees will vary from platform to platform – so be sure to check this yourself.

 Some of the platforms discussed today – such as Hargreaves Lansdown, also offer a telephone service.
 Be careful with this though, as if you place a telephone trade at Hargreaves, you need to pay a surcharge for this.

-How to Get Started with the Best Stock Trading Platform UK
+How to Get Started with a UK Stock Trading Platform

 If you’re ready to start buying and selling shares online – we are now going to walk you through the stock trading process like-for-like.
-For our tutorial, we are showing you the required steps with commission-free stock trading platform eToro.
+For our tutorial, we are showing you the required steps to join a commission-free stock trading platform.

 Step 1: Open a Trading Account

-You will first need to open an account at eToro.
-You can do this online or via your mobile phone by heading over to the provider’s website and clicking on ‘Join Now’.
+You will first need to open an account at a regulated platform.
+You can do this online or via your mobile phone by heading over to a provider’s website.